 Health Requirements.
-Verification of two MMR vaccinations (Mumps, Measles, and Rubella) dated at least 30 days apart and a negative TB chest x-ray are required prior to university acceptance and both must include an original physician's signature.
+Verification of two MMR vaccinations (Mumps, Measles, and Rubella) dated at least 30 days apart and a negative TB test dated within 1 year of the university enrollment date is required prior to university acceptance and both must include an original physician's signature.
 In addition, the MS Institutions of Higher Learning (IHL) requires that all first-semester new international students complete test screening for tuberculosis by a negative chest x-ray and IGRA (Interferon Gamma Release Assays) performed in the U.S., upon arrival to University campus, and results be submitted to the University prior to the start of classes.
 International Student Services will coordinate the IHL TB testing for all first-semester international students during International Student Orientation.